JoseCanova/JoseCanova/README.md

 i write to not get mad.. i forgot that i could write here. its a blog too. more appropriate indeed.

 well... i forgot. as i forgot a lot of things.

+let me see i mount the pojos . now i fixing the return methods of the api. (mock and controller).

+all by hand because nothing is working.